AileronControlPlane

 • A literal secret in the wiring.
 No step field holds a value. args and bindings are references (inputs.<name> or steps.<id>.<output>), and the credential lives in the trust contract as a kind/placement declaration, never a token.

 • An unmarked LLM call.
 Any reach to a model outside a kind: llm-seam step fails the freeze lint.
-Mark the one seam, or restructure the plan to keep the logic deterministic.
+Mark each seam, or restructure the plan to keep the logic deterministic.

 • An actionRef with no matching requires.actions[].ref.
 A step can only call an action the requires: block declares.
 The freeze lint catches the mismatch.